Quick Answer: How Much Water Should You Drink on Ozempic?

 Acute kidney injury associated with GLP-1 drugs (FAERS analysis)

 2,670 AKI cases in the FDA adverse event database.
 45% hospitalization rate.
 Median onset 63 days.
-Underscores the importance of maintaining adequate hydration throughout GLP-1 treatment.
+Underscores the importance of hydration awareness throughout GLP-1 treatment.

 Dong & Sun • Front Endocrinol 2022 • PMC 9792852